 Obtaining an Internship

 Students who are interested in an internship should begin early in the semester and prior term in which they wish to participate in the internship.
-Interested students should contact Kurt Krause in TWU's Pioneer Center for Student Excellence.
-You may complete required application materials through the Pioneer Center.
+Interested students should contact Juan Armijo in TWU's Pioneer Center for Student Excellence.
+You may complete the required application materials through the Pioneer Center.
 Once you receive departmental approval for the internship, the Pioneer Center will assist you in obtaining your internship placement.

-During preregistration, you will need to obtain a course code from the supervising department (either History and Government, or Sociology and Social Work).
-You may register for an internship in either department, pending departmental approval.
+During pre-registration, you will need to obtain a course code from the Department of Sociology.
+You may register for an internship pending departmental approval.

-Students who wish to complete an internship within the Department of Sociology and Social Work should contact James Williams, PhD, for approval.
+Students who wish to complete an internship should contact James Williams, Ph.D., for approval.
 Internship courses for Sociology are SOCI 4953 (3 hours credit) or SOCI 4956 (6 hours credit).
-After registration, students are required to schedule a mandatory meeting with James Williams, PhD, to review internship requirements for the term.
+After registration, students are required to schedule a mandatory meeting with James Williams, Ph.D., to review internship requirements for the term.

 Tired of sitting in the classroom?
 Are you ready to get some experience in the field?
 As a criminal justice major, you may take up to six hours of internship coursework.
 Organizations where you may choose to complete your internship include, but are not limited to: